 If you’re on a desktop PC, then it could well be worth opening up your machine and ensuring that the hardware is all seated correctly.

 If a card isn’t fully pushed into its slot then there is the outside chance that it might cause the crashes.

 Of course if you’ve upgraded a graphics card, or maybe your RAM, recently then this would again be a thing to investigate, as the new hardware could be causing the problem.

-If you're still having trouble, Microsoft has a troubleshooting guide as well.
+If you're still having trouble, Microsoft has a guide to helping with this particular issue.